 The weakest link in any security system is always the same — people.
 No matter how comprehensive, effective, or expensive your security tools are, it can all come crashing down if a single careless user makes one simple mistake.
-Every time someone decides to click on an unfamiliar link or open a suspicious email attachment, your organization could be facing massive data loss and significant disruption to your business.
+Every time someone decides to click on an unfamiliar link or open a suspicious email attachment, their organization could be facing massive data loss and significant disruption to their business.

 Most IT professionals know how to stay safe online, but most users aren’t experts.
 To help you stay protected, we’ve compiled a list of things everyone should be thinking about whenever they’re using the Internet.

-To help strengthen your organization’s cyber security practices, you can share this blog post with your users, or use these tips as a starting point for a security refresher training.
+To help strengthen your organization’s cybersecurity practices, you can share this blog post with your users, or use these tips as a starting point for a security refresher training.
 You’ve probably heard many or all of these tips before, but repetition doesn’t hurt.

 Top 10 cybersecurity tips

 Here is our list of top 10 cybersecurity tips for anyone on the Internet (hint: that means you!).

 1.Realize that you are an attractive target to attackers.

 And it can happen to anyone, anytime, anywhere, on any device.
 Don’t ever say “It won’t happen to me.”